Bad Prosecutor

 Bad Prosecutor (Korean: 진검승부) is a South Korean television series starring Doh Kyung-soo and Lee Se-hee.
 It depicts the story of a prosecutor who truly punishes corrupt powers with expedient and trickery.
 The series aired on KBS2 on October 5 to November 10, 2022, every Wednesday and Thursday at 21:50 (KST) for 12 episodes.

 Synopsis

-A story about prosecutor named Jin Jeong (Doh Kyung-soo), armed with badness and grittyness, breaking the sanctuary created by wealth and power.
+Bad Prosecutor is a story about prosecutor named Jin Jung (Doh Kyung-soo), armed with badness and grittyness, breaking the sanctuary created by wealth and power.
 He chooses expediency over the law, trick over the standard, and defect over sincerity.
 He will provide a sense of exhilaration by punishing corrupt officials who are eating away at this society.